 The Middle Class Tax Relief and Job Creation Act (MCTRJCA) of 2012 (Pub.
 L. 112-96) mandated a claims-based data collection strategy for reporting patient condition and outcomes, "designed to assist in reforming the Medicare payment system for outpatient therapy services."
 Congress and the Centers for Medicare and Medicaid Services (CMS) have been exploring alternatives to therapy payment since the introduction of the therapy caps in 1997.

-The implementation date is January 1, 2013, with a 6-month testing period.
-Claims that do not comply with the data reporting requirements will be returned unpaid beginning July 1, 2013.
-All providers of therapy services to Medicare Part B beneficiaries should ensure that they are in full compliance with reporting prior to the July 1, 2013 deadline.
+The implementation date was January 1, 2013.
+Claims that do not comply with the data reporting requirements will be returned unpaid.
+All providers of therapy services to Medicare Part B beneficiaries should ensure that they are in full compliance with reporting.

 Who Must Comply?